 You’ll still have to take a bus to Shirakawagō from your final train station, as that’s the only mode of public transportation that takes you directly to the village.
 This is usually Takayama Station, so remember to add an hour and ¥2,600 on to your journey.

-A train ride from Tokyo to Takayama will only be about an hour shorter than a bus ride (4.5 hours with one change in Nagoya or Toyama), but is significantly more expensive at between ¥15,000 and ¥16,000, so this isn’t really good value unless you’re using a Japan Rail Pass.
+A train ride from Tokyo to Takayama will only be about an hour shorter than a bus ride (4.5 hours with one change in Nagoya or Toyama).
+However, it’s significantly more expensive at ¥15,000¥16,000, so this isn’t good value unless you’re using a Japan Rail Pass.

 Takayama–Hokuriku Area Pass

-The Takayama–Hokuriku Area Pass is a great idea for those who are traveling around the area and also want to include Kanazawa and Nagoya in their trip.
-Included in the pass is the bus from Takayama to Kanazawa — which stops at Shirakawa-gō and Gokayama en route — as well as travel to/from Kansai International Airport.
+The Takayama–Hokuriku Area Pass is a great idea for international tourists who are traveling around the area and also want to include Kanazawa and Nagoya in their trip.
+Included in the pass is the bus from Takayama to Kanazawa — which stops at Shirakawa-gō and Gokayama en route.
+It also handily includes travel to/from Kansai International Airport.

-Find out more information about the pass and if it is worth getting for your trip in our handy guide to JR Central travel passes, which includes sample itineraries.
+Find out more information about the pass and if it’s worth getting in our guide to JR Central travel passes, which includes sample itineraries.

 Bus tours to Shirakawagō